W. Todd Kaneko

 337 LOH | 331-8064 | firstname.lastname@example.org |

-W. Todd Kaneko is the author of the Dead Wrestler Elegies (Curbside Splendor 2014) and co-author with Amorak Huey of Poetry: A Writer's Guide and Anthology (Bloomsbury 2018).
-His poems, stories, and essays have appeared in Bellingham Review, Los Angeles Review, NANO Fiction, the Normal School, [PANK], the Collagist, Gulf Coast, Bring the Noise: Best Pop Culture Essays from Barrelhouse Magazine, Song of the Owashtanong: Grand Rapids Poetry in the 21st Century, Best Small Fictions 2017, and many other places.
-A recipient of fellowships from Kundiman and the Kenyon Review Writers Workshop, his work has been nominated for Best of the Net and the Pushcart Prize.
-He is co-editor of the online literary magazine Waxwing and lives in Grand Rapids, Michigan where he is an Assistant Professor in the Writing Department at Grand Valley State University.
+W. Todd Kaneko is the author of The Dead Wrestler Elegies (Curbside Splendor, 2014) and This Is How the Bone Sings (Black Lawrence Press, 2020), and co-author with Amorak Huey of Poetry: A Writers' Guide and Anthology (Bloomsbury Academic, 2018).
+His poems, stories, and essays have appeared in Bellingham Review, Los Angeles Review, NANO Fiction, The Normal School, [PANK], The Collagist, Gulf Coast, The Rumpus, Bring the Noise: Best Pop Culture Essays from Barrelhouse Magazine, Song of the Owashtanong: Grand Rapids Poetry in the 21st Century, Best Small Fictions 2017 and 2018, and many other places.
+A Kundiman Fellow, he is co-editor of the online literary magazine Waxwing and lives in Grand Rapids, Michigan where he is an Assistant Professor in the Writing Department at Grand Valley State University.

 You can visit him on the web at www.toddkaneko.com.